pguiden-pal/2024-REFUGE-seed-removal/full-seed-removal/main_analysis.md

 Ok, lots to unpack here!
 We’ll use the emmeans package to visualize key interactive effects, including post-hoc tests to determine significance between categorical groups.
-There are five significant interactions to
+There is one significant main effect and five significant interactions to examine:
-examine:

 ### 1) Restoration age